 Whether our client is a major infrastructure project or a nationwide e-commerce website, or even for the Studio 24 website, Matomo gives us the data we need whilst also giving us the peace of mind that we are respecting user privacy and being completely GDPR compliant.
 We used Google Analytics for years, and whilst it was a daunting prospect to change platform after so long there really was no need because you can even import all of your historical data and custom reports over from Google Analytics to Matomo as well.

-If you would like to discuss your website’s analytics platform and look into GDPR compliance then feel free to contact me at [email protected]
+If you would like to discuss your website’s analytics platform and look into GDPR compliance then feel free to contact us at [email protected]